tauoverpi/levy-old-attempt/entity-component-system.md

         }
     };

+This is done by creating a stack with capacity for all currently allocated entities which, when entities are returned, is used to reissue entity identifiers under the assumption that components and other structures outside the database no longer refer to the entity once it's been destroyed.

 # Archetype

 Each entity within the database has a shape given by the combination of it's components called an `Archetype`.
-Within the database, this is represented as an unsigned integer used as a bitmap where each bit corresponds to the presence of one of the components.
+The `Archetype` is represented as a bitset with each bit corresponding to the presence of a component.

     lang: zig esc: [[]] tag: #AECS - Archetype representation
     ---------------------------------------------------------